About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In 1986, it looked like LTV might go bankrupt, and Peter was interested in going back into consulting.
 He rejoined Hewitt Associates in their Dallas office.
 For the first time, he had a computer on his desk.
 It was a dumb terminal tied in to a mainframe at Hewitt headquarters in Illinois, with access to Supercalc spreadsheets and PROFS mail.
 Mail names were eight characters with the first two being initials for one's first and middle names and the last six being the first six letters in one's last name, hence pabiggin.
 He could communicate with anyone within Hewitt Associates and people within a few client companies.

 As part of the Hewitt hiring process, he filled out the Myers-Briggs Type Indicator.
 The result was INTP.
-Sometime later, Marilyn filled out the MBTI and found she was ISFJ.
+Sometime later, Marilyn filled out the MBTI and found she was ISFJ, the exact opposite of Peter.

 Marilyn worked for several years as an instructor for Weight Watchers.